 BoG recommendation (Ed. correction to express existing intent): Adopt.

-BoG suggested editor action item: Editors are requested to make sure the blanket constraint does not impose a problem for SEI messages that contain ID values.
+BoG suggested editor action item: Editors are requested to make sure the blanket constraint in VVC on constraining SEI payload content to be the same within a PU does not impose a problem for SEI messages that contain ID values.
 No such blanket constraint appears to exist in HEVC, and this was intentional for some SEI messages such as tone mapping information and colour remapping information SEI messages.